BlackRapid Double Breathe Review

 I shoot day exteriors with wide and tight zooms, and then switch to my various Fujinon prime lenses for interior and night shoots.

-For my purposes, the Double Breathe Strap seemed like it could be a godsend!
+For my purposes, a dual camera strap like this one seemed like it could be a godsend!

 The BlackRapid Double Breathe Camera Strap is manufactured in two variations: Regular and Slim.